 - Median household income: $91,136

-A small shopping center built in 1947 started the ascent of Pairie Village, Kansas, as one of America’s best places to live.
+A small shopping center built in 1947 started the ascent of Prairie Village, Kansas, as one of America’s best places to live.
 Today, a Village Vision Strategic Investment Plan is ensuring safe and steady growth for this Kansas City suburb.
-In a citizen survey in 2018, 99% of residents rated Prairie Village as an excellent or good place to live.
+A 2018 citizen survey showed 99% of residents rated Prairie Village as an excellent or good place to live.

 #36.
 Alpharetta, Georgia

 - Population: 65,590

 - Median home value: $422,800 (66% own)